course-details-portlet

 The individual progression is examined in a progress review at the end of the term.

-• Progress Review: Assessment of overall artistic development according to learning outcome in the shape of an interview.
+• progress review: Assessment of overall artistic development according to learning outcome in form of an interview.

-• Written Reflection: a text of 6000-8000 characters including spaces, summing up activities of the term, presenting a working plan for an artistic research project.
+• written reflection: a text 1000-1200 words, summarising activities of the term, presenting a working plan for an artistic research project.

-• The text and documentation should be delivered as compatible file formats, or as a personal page in the Research Catalogue.
+• the text and documentation need to be delivered as compatible file formats, or as a personal page in the Research Catalogue.
 All materials must be submitted in Inspera.

 Specific conditions